Yutsuten/linux-config/tools/mvi/README.md

 - **Phase 1:** Resize the original image to the size configured for thumbnails, and save it in a *compressed* format into the configured directory.
 By default we use `webp` but it is configurable.
 This step is the most time and CPU intensive because we may be dealing with huge images.
 - **Phase 2:** Using the image generated in phase 1, we convert it to raw BGRA and save it in a temporary directory, usually `/tmp/`.
 When closing the program, the folder with raw BGRA thumbnails is erased.
 We can repeat this step everytime with minimal time and CPU usage because the source images are small.

 To make the process *feel* faster, we also pre-process all opened images in background.
 This pre-processing is the phase 1.
-So the first time opening a batch of images may consume a lot of CPU, but after phase 1 finished for all your images, only phase 2 is needed and therefore very fast.
+So the first time opening a batch of images may consume a lot of CPU, but after phase 1 finished, only phase 2 is needed and therefore very fast.

 This way we achieve the best of both worlds: save disk usage and fast thumbnails generation.